Ziftr/zs-lib-filter-expressions/README.md

 npm run dist
 ```

-This will create a file `dist/zs-expression-lib.js` that is sutable for user in browsers or to copy and paste (embed) in a Node.js.
+This will create a file `dist/zs-expression-lib.js` that is suitable for user in browsers or to copy and paste (embed) in a Node.js.
 It will assign the library to a variable called `ZiftrshopExpressions`.